canitry/RenderingJournal/cse168finalproject.md

 <video src="FinalProject/basicRelight.mp4" width="640" height="480" controls></video>

-For now, as shown in the demo, it simply uses the directional lights in the scene file.
+In the demo, it simply uses the directional lights in the scene file, however, another command one can include in the scene file, `autoLight` with an integer parameter `n` will create `n` directional lights whose directions are distributed (relatively) uniformly around the unit sphere using the Fibbonacci sphere algorithm detailed here: ["Evenly distributing points on a sphere" by Martin Roberts](https://extremelearning.com.au/evenly-distributing-points-on-a-sphere/)

+<video src="FinalProject/dLightGen.mp4" width="640" height="480" controls></video>

 ### To Do

-While the current project simply uses the directional lights encoded in the scene file, I will add another command one can include in the scene file, `autoLight` with an integer parameter `n` to create `n` directional lights whose directions are distributed (relatively) uniformly around the unit sphere.
-I am considering using the Fibbonacci sphere algorithm.

 I will also implement directional lights in the direct lighting and path-tracer implementations as specified in the UCSD Online extra credit for the previous assignments.